-- Who can you sell to right now?
+- Which clients can you sell to right now?

 - Who do you hope will be your client in the future?

-The answers to these questions will tell you how to position yourself for your target market.
+The answers to these questions will tell you how to position yourself in your target market.

 People who buy Ferraris don’t want a cheap car.

-If you are currently a cheap cake lady but you have your eyes on being a premiere wedding boutique bakery, you have to strategically get there.
+If you are currently a cheap cake lady but you have your eyes on being a premier wedding boutique bakery, you have to strategically get there.